Backyard Farming Made Easy

 - "Micro-farming makes your garden ugly."
-This excuse makes me smile - there is nothing prettier than a fruit tree in full blossom or laden with colourful, bright lemons.
-Herbs are particularly pretty too - lavender, rosemary, mint and almost every herb has lovely flowers.
+This excuse makes me smile—there is nothing prettier than a fruit tree in full blossom or laden with colourful, bright lemons.
+Herbs are particularly pretty, too: lavender, rosemary, mint and almost every herb produces lovely flowers.
 Even leeks bloom beautifully if left long enough.
 Planting edibles among your flower beds also fills in gaps and also keeps some pests at bay.
 Plan your garden so that the uglier elements are confined to areas that are not visible from the street.

 - "You need to be good at gardening."
 How will you know that you are no good at gardening unless you give it a try?
-None of us are good at anything until we try and even fail a few times.
+None of us is good at anything until we try and even fail a few times.
 This is how learning occurs.
-Nowadays with videos and blogs it is possible to learn about absolutely anything - even gardening.
+Nowadays with videos and blogs it is possible to learn about absolutely anything—even gardening.

 How We Began

-Knowing how to begin sometimes is the hardest place to begin but it doesn't have to be. here are some tips of how to begin:
+Knowing how to begin sometimes is the hardest part—but it doesn't have to be.
+Here are some tips on how to begin:

-- One man's rubbish can be another's opportunity - old pallets that are thrown out or discarded provide great opportunity to for vertical beds or making raised beds.
+- One man's rubbish can be another's opportunity: Old pallets that are thrown out or discarded provide a great opportunity for vertical beds or making raised beds.
 The possibilities are endless.
 We even found an old wooden ladder that we use to stand pots on and it has become a trellis the beans are growing up right now.